-Hijab-Wearing Somali-American Model Makes History at Minnesota’s Miss USA
+Hijab-Wearing Somali-American Model Makes History in Minnesota

 “Don't let things like being the first to do it stop you.”